gluobe/container-workshop/Lab 5 - Install Openshift/README.md

   oc login -u system:admin
   ```

-4. Give the user with whom we'll login privileges.
+4. Give your login user privileges.
 (You can choose any name.)

   ```
   oc adm policy add-cluster-role-to-user cluster-admin <YOUR_NAME>